TheDarkSkyXD/eslint-plugin-react-you-might-not-need-an-effect/README.md

 yarn add -D eslint-plugin-react-you-might-not-need-an-effect
 ```

+### Recommended setup

+The plugin will have more information to act upon when you:

+- Configure the appropriate [global variables](https://eslint.org/docs/latest/use/configure/language-options#predefined-global-variables) in your ESLint config.
-Detection works better when your effects receive correct dependencies.
-Thus the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks)`/exhaustive-deps` rule is also recommended.
+- Use [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks)`/exhaustive-deps` so your effects receive the correct dependencies.

 ## 🔧 Usage